Tarzan, Texas

 Tarzan is an unincorporated community in Martin County, Texas, United States.
-In 1990 Tarzan had about six occupied homes, a post office, cotton gin and a crossroads store to serve the local farming area.
+In 1990, Tarzan had approximately six occupied homes, a post office, cotton gin and a crossroads store to serve the local farming area.

 The Grady Independent School District serves area students.

 The community was named after Edgar Rice Burroughs' fictional character Tarzan.
 It has frequently been noted on lists of unusual place names.

-Origin of name
+Etymology

-In 1926 Tant and Viola Lindsay moved to the community, which was then called South Plains.
+In 1926, Tant and Viola Lindsay moved to the community, which was then called South Plains.
 They opened a general store and wanted to add a post office, but the U.S. Postal Service informed them there was already a South Plains post office in Texas, so they had to apply under a different community name.
-Tant Lindsay wrote several possible names on the application, and because he liked reading Tarzan books his wife told him to add that name to his list.
-Two weeks later the Lindsays received approval of the Tarzan post office which, in 1983, was serving 500 customers.
+Tant Lindsay wrote several possible names on the application, and because he liked reading Tarzan books, his wife told him to add that name to his list.
+Two weeks later, the Lindsays received approval of the Tarzan post office which, in 1983, was serving 500 customers.